Without question, Washington is one of the top US states for salmon fishing.

 Do You Need a Fishing License for Salmon Fishing in Washington?

-The WDFW also has all necessary information regarding recreational fishing licenses, which all residents and nonresidents age 15 and older need for all waters in Washington State.
+The WDFW also has all the necessary information regarding recreational fishing licenses, which all residents and nonresidents age 15 and older need for all waters in Washington State.

 For salmon and steelhead, you will also need to carry a catch record card to track your harvest.